 Only one invoice in the post, only one Direct Debit to manage – the benefits of reducing time spent processing multiple invoices and supplier payments can save your business over the course of a year.

 One point of contact

-Whether it’s a question about your electric or one about your broadband, you know there’s only Clear Business you need to contact – no wasted time or effort filtering through piles of supplier documentation.
+Whether it’s a question about your business electric rates or one about your business broadband rates, you know there’s only Clear Business you need to contact – no wasted time or effort filtering through piles of supplier documentation.

-Streamlining your services into one bill makes it easier to identify areas where you are spending more than you would like or spot potential billing errors.
+Streamlining your essential business services into one bill makes it easier to identify areas where you are spending more than you would like or spot potential billing errors.